 Information Privacy & Security (IPS)

-IPS covers the principles of data protection, focusing on the healthcare-related privacy and information security requirements of the Health Insurance Portability and Accountability Act (HIPAA) and the educational records and data-related requirements of the Family Educational Rights and Privacy Act (FERPA).
+IPS covers the principles of data protection, focusing on basic information security requirements and the educational records and data-related requirements of the Family Educational Rights and Privacy Act (FERPA).

 About these Courses

-IPS consists of three courses on Health Privacy (focusing on HIPAA), Information Security, and the Family Educational Rights and Privacy Act (FERPA), which can be utilized based on organizational needs.
+IPS consists of two courses, Information Security and the Family Educational Rights and Privacy Act (FERPA), which can be utilized based on organizational needs.
 Each course includes content for individuals who only need basic information, as well as content tailored to specific roles, applications, devices, and settings.
-It is suitable for anyone who works with individually identifiable health data (HIPAA-defined "PHI"), or FERPA-covered educational records and data, or has responsibilities for setting policies and procedures with respect to these types of data.
+It is suitable for anyone who works with individually identifiable data or FERPA-covered educational records and data or has responsibilities for setting policies and procedures with respect to these types of data.

-The Health Privacy and Information Security courses were authored by Reid Cushman, PhD, of CITI Program and peer-reviewed by experts.
+These courses were authored and peer-reviewed by experts.

 Language Availability: English, Korean

-Suggested Audiences: Administrators, Educators, Individuals Working with Identifiable Health Data (HIPAA-defined “PHI”), Instructors, IRB Administrators, IRB Members, Researchers, Students, Teachers
+Suggested Audiences: Administrators, Educators, Individuals Working with Identifiable Data, Instructors, IRB Administrators, IRB Members, Researchers, Students, Teachers

 Basic Courses